reflectoring/reflectoring.github.io/_posts/2020-05-28-springdoc-api-first.md

 In this article we will be using [Spring Boot](https://spring.io/projects/spring-boot) together with [springdoc-openapi](https://springdoc.org/).

-Springdoc integrates nicely with Spring Boot and will help us generate our API documentation.
+**All the annotations that we will be using are from the Swagger dependencies**.
+Springdoc wraps swagger dependencies and offers us single dependency, which we can just use it to create our API documentation.

-### Getting started
+### Getting Started

 To easily get started we only need to add the Springdoc dependency (Gradle notation):